ananyasgit/ananyasgit/README.md

 Skills: EDA (Exploratory Data Analysis)/ Python

-- 🔭 I’m currently working on an EDA blog for a conversational AI startup- Saarthi.ai
+- 🔭 I’m currently writing blogs on Medium
 - 🌱 I’m currently learning more about ML and DL modelling.
 - 💬 Ask me about EDA for ML, or anything related to music or art, if you may.